 Commercial Paving Services

-- New Construction: Johnson & Sons Paving will excavate and remove the existing grass, dirt, concrete asphalt, or stone to the desired design depth.
+- New construction: Johnson & Sons Paving will excavate and remove the existing grass, dirt, concrete asphalt, or stone to the desired design depth.
 We will supply and install a crushed aggregate base course, compacted in lifts to the correct design elevations.
-The design depths and elevations are determined by the project manager assigned to your job, with knowledge of the average daily traffic flow, type of vehicles using the asphalt surface, and your local soil conditions.
+The design depths and elevations are determined by your assigned project manager who is knowledgeable about average daily traffic flow, type of vehicles using the asphalt surface, and your local soil conditions.
 The project is then paved to the compacted thickness that is stated in the proposal/contract.
 NEVER LESS!!!

 - Mill and resurface: Johnson & Sons can remove the wearing surface of your asphalt to a depth of 1.5 to 2 inches.
-This allows us to profile the best grade possible for drainage of rain water.
-We then clean the newly-milled surface, and apply tack coat to bind the existing asphalt to the new asphalt layer.
-A new layer of asphalt surface is then paved back to the 1.5 to 2 inch depth.
+This allows us to profile the best grade possible for rainwater drainage.
+We then clean the newly-milled surface and apply a tack coat to bind the existing asphalt to the new asphalt layer.
+A new layer of asphalt surface is then paved back to the 1.5 to 2-inch depth.

 - Pulverize regrade and pave: Pulverization of the existing pavement allows us to increase the depth and strength of your existing stone base.
 The pulverizer turns the existing asphalt back to stone and mixes it with the underlying bases for a new, stronger stone base.
-The stone is then fine graded, watered and compacted to assure proper drainage before the new layer of asphalt pavement is paved over the pulverized stone to your desired thickness.
+The stone is then fine graded, watered, and compacted to assure proper drainage.
+Then the new layer of asphalt pavement is paved over the pulverized stone to your desired thickness.
 This technique is limited in some areas due to constraints at match points with sidewalks, concrete, and the surrounding terrain.